amirrezababaei/VPS/README.md

 ##### Steps:
 - Click on “ Deploy to Heroku “ Button
-- Choose a name for your Web Application ( such as Rexxarbots.heroku.com )
+- Choose a name for your Web Application
 - in Heroku , click on “ Deply app “
 - Fishish , Enjoy !